venus714/phase-1-code-challenges/README.md

         code .

      ## Running the application

-     To use this application use the following;
+     First and foremost, you will need to install this package in order to be able to be prompted to enter        your data so as to get output
+     Install it by entering npm install prompt -sync

+     Run the program by following the following steps;

-     -Node (file name) in your code editor's terminal
+     -Input node (file name) in your code editor's terminal

      -Press enter